Family First Charter serves 385 students in grades 9-12.

 The percentage of students achieving proficiency in math is <50% (which is higher than the California state average of 40%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 21-39% (which is lower than the California state average of 51%) for the 2018-19 school year.
+The percentage of students achieving proficiency in reading/language arts is <50% (which is higher than the California state average of 49%) for the 2020-21 school year.

 - School Type: Charter School